lightfoot-labs/rsc-badge-programming/README.md

 | GND        |           GND              |
 | 5V         |           5V               |

 You also need a 10-22uF capacitor between RESET and GND on your Arduino to prevent the Arduino from resetting itself.
+You can use a breadboard like a normal person if you want or just put the cap in the Arduino header like so:

 ![](images/arduino_cap.png)

 ## Arduino IDE Setup
-If you do not already have Arduino IDE installed, do so here: https://www.arduino.cc/en/software
+If you do not already have Arduino IDE installed, [do so with these instructions](https://www.arduino.cc/en/software).

 Next, you will need to add support for the ATTiny85 in Arduino IDE's board manager.
 This is a two step process.